nf-core/airrflow/docs/usage/bulk_AIRRseq/bulk_tutorial.md

 ```

 If no UMI barcodes were used, set the --library_generation_method to specific_pcr, and the UMI length will be set automatically to 0.
+>[Warning!]
-Don't forget to modify the parameters (eg. --library_generation_method, --cprimer_position, --umi_length, --umi_start, --umi_position, etc.) if you run the pipeline on your own data.
+>Please ensure you modify the parameters when running the pipeline on your own data to match the specific details of your library preparation protocol.

 > [Tip]
 > When launching a Nextflow pipelien with -resume option, any processes that have already been run with the exact same code, settings and inputs will be skipped.
 The benefit of using -resume is to avoid duplicating previous work and save time when re-running a pipeline.